 Shortly before I returned from Europe, I received reports of issues with Giftcards.com orders.
 Apparently there are a myriad of problems related to certain card designs.
 Ordering them results in gift cards with flat numbers (not a big deal) that are issued by Sunrise Bank.
 I still haven’t figured out which designs get issued by Sunrise Bank.
 However I picked the owl and sunflower cards, which were both issued by Metabank.

 These cards cannot be unloaded at Walmart via money orders, so you definitely don’t want to end up with these cards.
 There were also issues reported on Flyertalk related to card activation as well as gift cards arriving in separate envelopes.
 I experienced most of these issues myself after placing my first order following a month long hiatus.
-I’m told it has to do with some system changes giftcards.com has undergone recently.
+It has to do with some system changes giftcards.com has undergone recently.

 Figuring all of this out took about an hour of my day but going forward, I at least know the process and how to navigate around some of these issues.
 I’ll have to contend with having to activate gift cards over the phone and re-checking to make sure the balance is intact on each one.
-On the plus side, it appears that under the new system, all PIN numbers are automatically set to the last four digits of the card.
+On the plus side, under the new system, all PIN numbers are automatically set to the last four digits of the card.
 This does save me some time because now I don’t have to re-set each PIN individually.
-Hopefully the mobile app is updated soon and the process of buying and liquidating these gift cards goes back to being fairly simple.
+Hopefully the mobile app gets updated soon and the process of buying and liquidating these gift cards goes back to being fairly simple.

 Have you had issues with Giftcards.com orders recently?
 Please share your experience in the comment section.